 Mobile and email notifications

-Notifications are also sent to your mobile Slack app, but thanks to a customisable delay, you won’t get overloaded with notifications on every device the moment that they arrive.
+Notifications are also sent to your mobile Slack app, but thanks to a customizable delay, you won’t get overloaded with notifications on every device the moment they arrive.

-Slack notifications are a reliable way to stay up to date on the conversations that need your attention the most.
-Customise them to the way that you work best, and they’ll help to bring you peace of mind (and peace and quiet) when and where you see fit.
+Slack notifications are a reliable way to stay up to date on the conversations that need your attention most.
+Customize them to the way you work best, and they’ll help bring you peace of mind (and peace and quiet) when and where you see fit.

 ¡Muchísimas gracias por tus comentarios!

 Gracias por tus comentarios.